Demivan/fluent-talk/slides.md

 Software localization has been dominated by an outdated paradigm: the translation is just a dictionary of strings which map one-to-one to the English copy.

 This paradigm is unfair and limiting to languages with grammars more complex than English.
 For any grammatical feature not supported by English, a special case must be added to the source code, leaking logic into all translations.
-For example a lot of localization systems do not suppost pluralization that depends on multiple variables, forcing developers to split localization into multiple messages.
+For example, a lot of localization systems do not support pluralization that depends on multiple variables, forcing developers to split localization into multiple messages.

 `vue-i18n` example: